fdev/phpmyadmin-cli/README.md

 -------------
 While phpmyadmin-cli should work with phpMyAdmin 3.x and 4.x, it has only been tested with on 3.3.10deb1, 3.4.4, 3.5.8.1deb1 and 4.1.11.

+*This application is not affiliated with or endorsed by the phpMyAdmin Project or its trademark owners.*